codemonkey85/PKMDS-Blazor/README.md

 A web app to edit your Pokémon save files.
 Check it out at [pkmds.app](https://pkmds.app/)!

+**The app should fully work while offline, after initially caching everything it needs.**

 Powered by PKHeX.Core: https://github.com/kwsch/PKHeX

 NOTE: for a list of supported save files / formats, [see the PKHeX README](https://github.com/codemonkey85/PKHeX?tab=readme-ov-file#readme).